wikindx/wikindx/release/README.txt

 X.Y.Z is the number of the released version defined by the constant WIKINDX_PUBLIC_VERSION. trunk or stable is not a valid name.

-I. Code preparation et checks
+I. Code preparation and checks

 1. In the event of a change in structure or the addition of a third-party library in a plugin, update: